OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 	    )
 	)

-This model can be run as usual with an ``mxRun`` command:
+The resulting model can be run as usual using ``mxRun``:

 .. code-block:: r

     univRawFit1 <- mxRun(univSatModel1)

-Note that the output generated from this model now includes the expected mean, the expected covariance matrix and  -2 times the log-likelihood of the data.
+Note that the output now includes the expected means, as well as the expected covariance matrix and  -2 x log-likelihood of the data.

 .. code-block:: r